Mushroom Substrate

 What is the best mushroom growing substrate for beginners?

-If you're just starting out, our coco coir mushroom substrate mix, i.e. CVG – Coir, Vermiculite & Gypsum, is the ideal choice.
-We provide a high-quality blend that retains moisture, promotes aeration, and has a low contamination risk, perfect for beginners.
+If you're just starting out, our coco coir mushroom substrate mix - CVG – Coir, Vermiculite & Gypsum - is a great choice.
+This high-quality blend is designed to retain moisture, promote aeration, and minimise contamination risks, making it perfect for beginners.

 Should I sterilise or pasteurise my Mushroom Substrate?

-It depends on the type of substrate you’re using.
-Our pasteurised mushroom substrates, such as manure-based or high-calcium blends, are designed to retain beneficial microbes while eliminating harmful contaminants.
-This allows for a balanced, healthy environment for your mycelium to thrive.
+It really depends on the substrate that you’re using.
+Our pasteurised mushroom substrates, such as manure-based blends or high-calcium mixes, are designed to keep the good microbes while getting rid of harmful ones.
+This ensures a healthy environment for your mycelium to grow.
+Once you mix your grain spawn with the pasteurised substrate, the risk of contamination drops significantly as the mycelium is strong enough to outcompete any remaining moulds or bacteria.

 Why is coco coir one of the best mushroom growing substrate materials?